Mai TV: History

-The company was founded in 2006 and began broadcasts in June 2008.
+The company was founded in 2006 by Richard Broadbridge and began broadcasts in June 2008.
 It is full privately owned and broadcasts to 100% of the Fiji group of islands.
 Mai TV's head office is at Garden City Suva.

 Mai TV owned the exclusive Pacific rights to the 2008 Rugby League World Cup along with rights to some major properties including CSI series, Survivor, 60 Minutes, Jericho, EROS Movies, Chuck, TWI Sport and on July 13, 2009, they acquired the rights to broadcast live 2010 FIFA World Cup.

 In 2011 MAI TV aired three FIFA World Cup events delivering on its promise to FIFA to provide matches for free to Pacific Island broadcasters.
 Mai TV is credited with increasing the profile of football on television and in conjunction with Oceania Football Confederation provided LIVE TV and internet coverage of OFC qualifiers.
 Mai TV has ventured also into Hindi content with major local shows like Manoa We Ni Yava, Gospel Quest, Fiji Today, Fiji Focus, Mai Fiji, Misiki and Digicel InTunes filling up their prime time hours.
-Mai TV also airs TVNZ News and four hour blocks of Al Jazeera and Australia Network daily.
-Since 2012, they do not have rights to any of those TV shows or any actual international programming but still have rights to Eros Movies.
+Mai TV also airs 1News (provided by TVNZ) and four hour blocks of Al Jazeera and Australia Network daily.

+In 2013 Broadridge was replaced as CEO by Marc Santos.
+In 2016 it was sold to the New Methodist Christian Fellowship.

 Mai TV is the only broadcaster in the Pacific Islands to stream content from Fiji including three major football events, Gospel Quest, 2012 National Budget address and TFL's Exporter of the year awards.